MEXonline.com the oldest and most trusted online guide to Mexico

 Regulations for driving your car into Mexico

-IMPORTANT: Make sure you have Mexican Auto Insurance when driving into Mexico - the Mexican goverment (and police) do not recognize policies written by American Insurance companies, even if that policy has "Mexican" coverage.
+IMPORTANT: Make sure you have Mexican Auto Insurance when driving into Mexico - the Mexican government (and police) do not recognize policies written by American Insurance companies, even if that policy has "Mexican" coverage.

 If your travel is within the Border Zone (usually up to 20 kilometers south of the U.S.-Mexico Border) or the Free Trade Zone (including the Baja California Peninsula and the Sonora Free Trade Zone) there are no procedures to comply with.
 However, if you wish to pass these zones, the following procedures will apply.
 You must secure a permit by following the next few steps.